Overview

 Cancer cells require a number of factors for survival.
 In order to prevent cancer cells from expanding, growing, and surviving, some targeted therapies are as follows:

-• Signal transduction inhibitors: The message system that cancer cells need to grow and survive is disrupted with by this treatment Cancer cells typically communicate with other proteins inside the cell by means of a protein receptor known as a signaling receptor.
+- Signal transduction inhibitors: The message system that cancer cells need to grow and survive is disrupted by this treatment.
+Cancer cells typically communicate with other proteins inside the cell by means of a protein receptor known as a signaling receptor.
 To receive instructions on how to divide, die, and carry out other actions necessary for cancer cells to proliferate, these proteins must bind to the signaling receptor.

-• Breast cancer: BRCA gene mutation breast cancer, HER2-positive breast cancer, hormone receptor-positive breast cancer and triple-negative breast cancer.
+- Breast cancer: HER2-positive breast cancer, hormone receptor-positive breast cancer, triple-negative breast cancer, and BRCA gene mutation breast cancer.

-• Lung cancer: Non-small cell lung cancer, small cell lung cancer and mesothelioma.
+- Lung cancer: Non-small cell lung cancer and mesothelioma.

-• Reproductive system cancer: Cervical cancer, endometrial cancer (high risk or cancer that’s come back), and prostate cancer.
+- Reproductive system cancer: Cervical cancer, endometrial cancer, ovarian cancer, and prostate cancer.

-• Thyroid cancer: Anaplastic thyroid cancer, medullary thyroid cancer and papillary/follicular thyroid cancer.
+- Thyroid cancer: Papillary/follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.

 Before the procedure